mouseandthebillionaire/planetVelocityMap/Texts.md

 *"Nature was no longer a setting, but the subject.
 And the walkers in such a garden were no longer being steered toward ready-made reflections on virtue or Virgil; they were free to think their own thoughts as they followed the meandering paths."* (92)

 This echos the quote from page 90 as well.
 This idea that the thing that you are doing can become the item of compilation is something that I'm thinking about a lot here.
 Right now games are a window or a vehicle with which to tell a story about something or present an idea about something, but could the thing that you're contemplating be play and/our games themselves.
 Obviously this isn't the exact focus of the study but is something to be thinking about.

+*"There is a subtle state, most dedicated urban walkers know, a sort of basking in solitude – a dark solitude punctuated with encounters as the night sky is punctuated with stars.
+In the country, one solitude is geographical, and – one is altogether outside society, so solitude has a sensible, geographical explanation, and then there is a kind of communion with the non-human.
+In the city, one is alone because the world is made up of strangers, and to be a stranger, surrounded by strangers, to walk along silently, bearing one's secrets, and imagining those of the people one passes, is among the starkest of luxuries.
+This uncharted identity with its illimitable possibilities is one of the distinctive qualities of urban living, a liberatory state, for those should come to emancipate themselves from family and community expectation, to experiment with subculture and identity.
+It is an observer's state, cool, withdrawn, with senses sharpened, a good state for anybody who needs to reflect or create.
+In small doses, melancholy, alienation, and introspection are among the life's most refined pleasures."* (186)

+A great paragraph here that I might end up using for the NYC walk.
+Obviously the sentence about reflection is really helpful, but the whole section gives such a nice _feeling_ to the benefits of walking in the city.
+It perfectly puts words to an experience that I love.